LumKitty/LIVnyan/README.md

   ![image](https://github.com/user-attachments/assets/112250d1-3203-4a98-a06d-a98a56ece377)

 ## VNyan Setup
-* Ensure that VNyan's window size is the same size as all your LIV sources
+* Ensure that VNyan's window size is the same size as all your LIV sources (not required if using OnAirTap with ReadWindowResolution enabled)
 * Configure SteamVR and calibrate your trackers in the usual way
 * Ensure the plugin is active by one of the following methods
   * Click the button in the VNyan plugins screen to toggle enable/disable